icyJoseph/state-with-deps/README.md

 - Keep state in a React ref
 - Update it as one normally would
-- Let React know about changes, only if certain condition(s) are met
+- Let React know about changes, only if certain conditions are met

 We'll store the result from the property `getters` on yet another React ref, and use that to know whether or not to let React know about the changes.
 We'll let React know about the changes, by forcing a render.